-Splunk is a fantastic tool for individuals or organizations who are into Big data analysis.
+Splunk is a fantastic tool for individuals or organizations that are into Big data analysis.
 This tool will be a perfect fit where there is a lot of machine data should be analyzed.
-This tool can be used for data visualization, report generation, data analysis etc. Based on the feedback on the data, IT team will be able to take necessary steps to improve their overall efficiency.
+This tool can be used for data visualization, report generation, data analysis, etc. Based on the feedback on the data, the IT team will be able to take the necessary steps to improve their overall efficiency.

 So as we understand now what is Splunk and what is the major utilization of Splunk let’s dig deep in and understand the details about Splunk Architecture:

 Before we understand the Splunk Architecture in detail, it will be helpful for us to understand the various components used within Splunk.
 The use of these components will help you understand how this tool works and what are the major components that one should know.

 Do you want to become a certified splunk Professional?
 Then enroll in "Splunk Certification Training"Course.
 This course will help you to achieve excellence in this domain.

 Different Stages In Data Pipeline

 There are three different stages in Data Pipeline that one needs to understand: